evisions/webdataconnector/docs/wdc_custom_init_and_shutdown.md

 Your code might need to open a resource or perform a setup task for the data source.
 If so, you can run initialization code that is invoked at the beginning of each phase.
-If you don't need custom initialization logic, you don't need to do anything; code in the Tableau JavaScript library includes default initialization logic for you.
+If you don't need custom initialization logic, you don't need to do anything.

 To implement custom initialization, you create an [init]({{ site.baseurl }}/docs/api_ref#webdataconnectorapi.webdataconnector.init) function for your connector.
 In the function, run your initialization code.
-When initialization is complete, call the passed in [initCallback]({{ site.baseurl }}/docs/api_ref#webdataconnectorapi.initcallback) to tell Tableau that initialization is finished, as in this example:
+When initialization is complete, call the passed in [initCallback]({{ site.baseurl }}/docs/api_ref#webdataconnectorapi.initcallback) to tell MAPS that initialization is finished, as in this example:

 ```js
     myConnector.init = function(initCallback){